nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### **Sequence of actions:**

 1. The user enters `addcat c/food s/expense on food` in the command box.<br><br>
 2. The input is then [parsed](#how-the-parsing-works) and a `AddCategoryCommand` object is created with the new `Category` object. <br><br>
-3. `AddCategoryCommand#execute()` is called, which will trigger the model to add a category.
-Note if the new category has the same name as an existing category, a `CommandException` will be thrown and displayed to the user.<br><br>
+3. `AddCategoryCommand#execute()` is called, which will trigger the model to add a category.<br><br>
 4. `Model#addCategory()` is called, which further calls `ExpenseTracker#addCategory()`. <br><br>
 5. `UniqueCategoryList#add()` is called to add the new category to FastTrack.<br><br>
 6. A `CommandResult` is returned.<br><br>

+:information_source: **Note:**
+* At step 3, if the new category has the same name as an existing category, a `CommandException` will be thrown and the sequence of action will be terminated.

 ### \[Implemented\] Delete Category feature